continued from previous page

 Awareness is the foundation of self-empowerment.
 If a person wants to tame the beast, he must acknowledge that his anger management is something that needs to be addressed.

 Recently, I was talking to Chef Tim, a good friend of mine, and he reminded me of a catchy phrase from G.I.
-Joe: “Knowing is half the battle.”
+Joe:

-So, if you are reading this article in order to deal with your own anger issues then kudos to you; you’re half way there.
+So, if you are reading this article in order to deal with your own anger issues then kudos to you.
+You’re half way there.

 On the other hand, perhaps you are reading this article with the intention of helping someone else- someone who isn’t aware that his anger needs to be tamed.
 If so, then it’s a good idea to send him a copy of Blind Spots, an article about developing self-awareness, Emotions and Your Health: Anger or both.